Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: HUMAN EVALUATION

 \subsection{Evaluation Procedure}

-We recruited a total of 30 human evaluators (14 male, 16 female) who signed informed consent forms to participate in our study.
-Their ages ranged from 18 to 34 years, encompassing a variety of disciplines and professions, with good reading and analytical skills, and all having a bachelor's degree or higher education.
+We recruited 30 human evaluators (14 male, 16 female) who signed informed consent forms to participate in our study.
+Their ages ranged from 18 to 34 years, encompassing various disciplines and professions, with good reading and analytical skills, and all having a bachelor's degree or higher education.

 Before the formal experiment, we conducted a preliminary study.
-In this pre-experiment, we first selected a 10-day log of one of the agents and presented it through front-end animations on the simulation platform for two human evaluators to assess.
-During the pre-experiment, we identified the following issues: 1) In practice, we found that human evaluators were overly distracted by images and other irrelevant information, making it difficult for them to focus on the agent's personality growth and behavioral changes themselves.
-2) The amount of textual information from 10 days of evolution was too overwhelming for general evaluators, making it difficult for them to fully understand the complete process of the agent's changes over the 10 days; 3) The evolution of the agent's personality and behavior is a highly abstract and generalized simulation of human personality evolution.
-Because we cannot observe an agent for over a decade or more like we do with humans.
-Human evaluators need to detach from the normal human perception of time and focus on evaluating the evolution process itself.
+In this pre-experiment, we first selected a 10-day log of one of the agents.
+We presented it through front-end animations on the simulation platform for two human evaluators to assess.
+During the pre-experiment, we identified the following issues: 1) In practice, human evaluators were overly distracted by images and other irrelevant information, making it difficult for them to focus on the Agent's personality growth and behavioral changes.
+2) The amount of textual information from 10 days of evolution was too overwhelming for general evaluators, making it difficult for them to fully understand the complete process of the Agent's changes over the ten days; 3) The evolution of the Agent's personality and behavior is a highly abstract and generalized simulation of human personality evolution.
+Observing an agent for a long simulation time is time-consuming for human evaluators.
+Human evaluators must detach from the normal human perception of time and focus on evaluating the evolution process.

-Therefore, in the formal experiment, we used text records of an agent's logs over three consecutive days for user assessment.
+Therefore, we used text records of an agent's logs over three consecutive days for user assessment in the formal experiment.
 Additionally, before the experiment, we emphasized to the human evaluators the importance of reducing consideration of the time factor and focusing on the believability of the evolutionary process itself.